“Thank you so very much for your help, time and patience”

 Michael’s primary practice is property litigation, particularly landlord and tenant and construction cases.
 He also has experience in in contract litigation, insolvency, professional liability and judicial review proceedings.

-Michael is Head of Chambers and a Bencher of Middle Temple.
+Michael is a Bencher of Middle Temple.

 Property and construction